Piano Concerto (Clara Schumann): History

 Clara Wieck was an accomplished concert pianist, trained by her father Friedrich Wieck.
 She was already making international tours at age eleven and composed piano pieces for her recitals.
 In January 1833, at age 13, she began composing a Piano Concerto in A minor, completing in November a single-movement Konzertsatz that she orchestrated herself.
 In February 1834, her future husband Robert revised the orchestration, and the 14-year-old prodigy then performed it in several concerts.

 She then expanded the work by adding two more movements, using the Konzertsatz as the finale.
 The new first movement was completed in June 1834, and the slow second movement "Romance" with its extended cello solo was finished the following year.
 She again orchestrated the work herself, including undoing Robert's revisions of the original Konzertsatz, completing her new three-movement Piano Concerto on 1 September 1835, twelve days before her 16th birthday.

 Wieck premiered the full concerto on 9 November 1835 as soloist with the Leipzig Gewandhaus Orchestra, conducted by Mendelssohn.

-Instrumentation
+Music

 The concerto is scored for piano solo, 2 flutes, 2 oboes, 2 clarinets in A, 2 bassoons, 2 horns in A, 2 trumpets in C, trombone, timpani in A & E, violins I & II, violas, cellos, and basses.
-With this instrumentation Clara Schumann chose the usual orchestration typical of early Romantic music.
+With this instrumentation, Clara Schumann chose the usual orchestration typical of early Romantic music.

-Structure and music

 The concerto is in three movements: